Glenn Corbett

 Glenn Corbett (born Glenn Edwin Rothenburg; August 17, 1933 – January 16, 1993) was an American actor in movies and television for more than 30 years.
 He came to national attention in the early 1960s, when he replaced George Maharis in the cast of the popular CBS adventure drama Route 66.
 He followed this with roles in high-profile films and television shows, including a guest role in the original Star Trek series, the daytime soap opera The Doctors, the primetime soap Dallas, and movies such as Chisum with John Wayne, as one of Jimmy Stewart's sons in Shenandoah, and the World War II epic Midway.

 Early years

-Corbett was born on August 17, 1933, in El Monte, California, the son of Sarah Bell (Holland) and John Warren Rothenburg, a garage mechanic.
+Corbett was born on August 17, 1933, in El Monte, California, the son of Sarah Belle (née Holland, 1914–1991) and John Warren Rothenburg (1912–1968), a garage mechanic.

 After serving in the United States Navy as a Seabee, he met his wife Judy at Occidental College in Los Angeles, and with her encouragement, he began acting in campus theater plays.
 A talent scout saw him and he was signed to a contract with Columbia Pictures.
 In his youth, Corbett did modeling work for photographer Bob Mizer.